AlxndrSmk/graphiql-app/README.md

 ## Technology Stack
 The project uses the following technologies:

+- **Next.js:** React-based framework for building performant and SEO-friendly web applications.

-- **React:** A popular JavaScript library for building user interfaces.
+- **React:** Popular JavaScript library for building user interfaces.
 It enables the creation of dynamic and responsive web applications.

-- **React Router:** A library for managing routing and navigation in React applications, making it easy to create single-page applications.
+- **Redux:** Predictable state container for JavaScript apps, enabling efficient state management and data flow across components.

-- **TypeScript:** A statically typed superset of JavaScript that helps catch errors early and improve code quality.
+- **TypeScript:** Statically typed superset of JavaScript that helps catch errors early and improve code quality.

-- **Jest:** A JavaScript testing framework used for unit testing React components and ensuring code reliability.

-- **Material-UI:** A widely used UI framework that provides a set of customizable components and styles for creating beautiful and consistent user interfaces.

-- **Axios:** A promise-based HTTP client for making network requests and handling API communication.

-- **Formik:** A library for building forms in React applications with ease, simplifying form validation and management.
+- **Apollo Client:** State management library for GraphQL applications that simplifies data fetching, caching, and updating.

+- **GraphQL:** Query language for APIs, allowing clients to specify the exact data they need, minimizing over-fetching and under-fetching.

+- **Cypress:** End-to-end testing tool for modern web applications.

+- **React-hook-form:** Easy-to-use and performant React form management library based on hooks.

-- **Yup:** A JavaScript schema validation library often used with Formik to define and validate form schemas.
+- **Yup:** JavaScript schema validation library often used with Formik to define and validate form schemas.

-- **Notistack:** A notification library for displaying messages and alerts in a user-friendly way.

-- **Dayjs:** A minimalistic date and time library for parsing, formatting, and manipulating dates in JavaScript.

-- **Slick Carousel:** A responsive carousel/slider library that enhances the presentation of images and content on your website.
+- **Sass:** CSS preprocessor that extends CSS with features like nesting, mixins, and functions, making CSS more organized and maintainable.

-- **ESLint:** A tool for identifying and fixing problems in your JavaScript code, ensuring code consistency and best practices.
+- **ESLint:** Tool for identifying and fixing problems in your JavaScript code, ensuring code consistency and best practices.

-- **Prettier:** An opinionated code formatter that automatically formats your code to follow a consistent style.
+- **Prettier:** Opinionated code formatter that automatically formats your code to follow a consistent style.

+- **Lint-staged:** Tool that runs linters on files as they are staged for commit, ensuring code quality before code changes are merged into the codebase.

-- **Husky:** A tool that helps enforce code quality and standards by running scripts (e.g., linting) before commits are made.
+- **Husky:** Tool that helps enforce code quality and standards by running scripts (e.g., linting) before commits are made.

 <!-- GETTING STARTED -->
 ## Getting Started